kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     F. Prolactinoma

 ### Q154
-A 20-year-old woman with a bloody single-duct discharge and a palpable mass at the areola.
-No malignant cells are isolated from the discharge.
+A 20-year-old woman with a *bloody single-duct discharge* and a *palpable mass at the areola*. *No malignant cells* are isolated from the discharge.
-#### Answer:
+#### Answer: B. Duct ectasia - ?

 ### Q155
-A 31-year-old woman, a smoker, with a purulent discharge associated with tenderness.
+A 31-year-old woman, a smoker, with a *purulent discharge* associated with *tenderness*.
-#### Answer:
+#### Answer: D. Periductal mastitis - ?

 ### Q156
-A 62-year-old woman with a bloody single-duct discharge.
-There is no palpable mass.
+A 62-year-old woman with a *bloody single-duct discharge*.
+There is *no palpable mass*.
-#### Answer:
+#### Answer: A. Ductal carcinoma in situ - ?

 ### Q157
-A 33-year-old multiparous woman presents with a multiductal white discharge, no blood on dipstick.
-She is being investigated for weight gain and irregular menstruation.
+A 33-year-old multiparous woman presents with a *multiductal white discharge*, no blood on dipstick.
+She is being investigated for *weight gain* and *irregular menstruation*.
-#### Answer:
+#### Answer: F. Prolactinoma - ?

 Q158-160: Theme: Shoulder Pain